Hello, how can we help you?

 If the values of the two expressions are the same, the condition will return the True value; otherwise, it will return the False value.

-Note: In the case of a checkbox (Boolean), the condition will return True if the two fields are checked (true) or if both are unchecked (false), indicating that the values are equal.
+Note: in the case of a checkbox (Boolean), the condition will return True if the two fields are checked (true) or if both are unchecked (false), indicating that the values are equal.
 The condition will return False if the values are different, that is, if a field is checked (true) and the other is unchecked (false).

 Text, Paragraph, Option group, Simple list, Fixed value, Date, Time, Decimal, Integer, Checkbox, Boolean.